-Firstly, as your new Public Services Board (PSB), we will undertake a Well-being Assessment in Carmarthenshire.
-We will be doing this in partnership with Ceredigion and Pembrokeshire to ensure a consistent approach across the Hywel Dda area footprint.
-The survey for the Well-being assessment will be launched in July.
+One of the first tasks for the Public Services Board (PSB) was to undertake a Well-being Assessment in Carmarthenshire.
+We have done this in partnership with Ceredigion and Pembrokeshire to ensure a consistent approach across the Hywel Dda area footprint.

 The Carmarthenshire Well-Being Assessment 2017 outlines what well-being looks like in the County and what Carmarthenshire’s residents and communities want well-being to look like in the future.
 The assessment explores key issues which positively and/or negatively impact well-being and provides a basic overview and understanding of the nature and levels of well-being in Carmarthenshire.
 This initial assessment provides a foundation upon which we can build a greater understanding of well-being for our citizens and communities going forward.
 We will use the findings from the assessment and the consultation report on the assessment alongside other key information to develop a Well-being Plan for Carmarthenshire by May 2018.
 This Plan will outline how we will work in partnership to address some of the key issues affecting the well-being of the citizens and communities of the County.